jjrv/systema/INTERNALS.md

 # systema internals

+## Philosophy

+The JavaScript ecosystem is infested with bloat.
+Run-time bloat from carelessly added dependencies make web pages and apps load and run slower.
+Complicated toolchains and development dependencies make JavaScript as a language less approachable and painful especially to new programmers and those with a background in other languages.

+JavaScript is a thing of beauty.
+It's Scheme with a C-like syntax.
+It's extremely powerful, with built-in support for GPU shaders, cameras, touchscreens and gyroscopes, C++ bindings and much more.
+It's dynamic but JIT compiled and optimized to the hilt by all the biggest tech companies working together, sparing no expense to make even badly written code run fast (if not too bloated).
+Probably most people you know have a device that easily runs it.

+In the early 80s you used to turn on a home computer and start writing what could be called programming instructions, even to load a game from disk or more concretely to copy its source code printed in a magazine.
+In the early 2000s computer users no longer had to ever see any program code, but they could open up a text editor, write JavaScript in the most modern style of the day, and have it run with what they already had installed.

+How things have changed.
+Today even a seasoned programmer can read a dozen articles and still have little clue how to get started with writing a new modern JavaScript web app, especially while following good style and conventions.

+Systema combines the best aspects of today's JavaScript with the minimal (read: non-existent) toolchain requirements it used to have.
+With zero bloat.
+Everything you need, you already have installed.
+Systema is one small script infused with magic, that you mention in your code to have it run completely in your browser, not the cloud.

+All necessary online resources for more advanced tooling and libraries are loaded transparently from static files.
+Several CDNs are falling over each other competing to host them for free, we couldn't stop them even if we wanted to.
+Of course, the end result is easy to run offline, share or host yourself.

 ## The import process

 The loader is based on plugins for different "file formats" which can also